-For 2019 the Digital Humanities at Oxford Summer School offered a small number of bursaries for summer school attendance to students and early-career researchers.
+The Digital Humanities at Oxford Summer School will offer a small number of bursaries for summer school attendance to students and early-career researchers.

 The aim of the scheme is to enable students and researchers to go to an event they would not usually have the opportunity to attend, then disseminate what they have learnt to others within the field.
 This could be in the form of blogs or social media activity during the summer school, a report on their experience, a podcast or a presentation/workshop at their own institution.

-be an early-career researcher in a higher or further education institution not more than 3 years past receipt of their PhD (i.e. passed the viva examination in April 2016 or later)
+an early-career researcher in a higher or further education institution not more than 3 years past receipt of their PhD (i.e. passed the viva examination in April 2017 or later)

 Applicants are required to provide:

-A statement on how they will share what they have learned at the summer school within their institution or the wider Digital Humanities community eg a blog, workshop, presentation, report, social media posts or podcast/video.
-(Max 250 words.)
+A statement on how they would share what they have learned at the summer school within their institution or the wider Digital Humanities community eg a blog, workshop, presentation, report, social media posts or podcast/video.

-Preference will be given by the judging panel to applicants who demonstrated the most benefit from attending and the most effective dissemination methods.
+Preference will be given by the judging panel to applicants who demonstrate the most benefit from attending and the most effective dissemination methods.
 All response will be anonymised before being distributed to the judging panel.